JulienThielleux/campaignMakerGUI/README.md

 The project is currently a proof of concept and will undergo significant development in the coming weeks.

 ## Current Features:
-- Currently supports systematic character and places creation.
+- Currently supports systematic character, places, items and quests creation.
-- Other requests are categorized as “other” (implying they are not yet supported).
+- Other requests are categorized as “other”.

 ## Interface Components:
 - Current File Window: Displays the content of existing files and allows editing.